mauno-j-ronkko/sharkC64/docs/ide/starting.md

 5. Click the OK button, and you should see the home screen (captured on version 0.3)
    ![Home screen](../images/home-screen.png)

-The sharkC64 compiler comes bundled with examples.
-When you start sharkC64 for the first time, it will extract the example files to an examples folder and create a file with initial settings.
+The sharkC64 IDE comes bundled with examples.
+When you start the sharkC64 IDE for the first time, it will extract the example files to an examples folder and create a file with initial settings.
 Therefore, the folder structure should now look as follows:
 ```